- For immediate practical tools for handling grief go to:

-For more information about handling grief, healing emotions and deep emotional transformation with Jon Terrell, M.A., L.M.T., contact him using the form below or the Google Voice app.
+For more information about handling grief, healing emotions and deep emotional transformation with Jon Terrell, M.A., contact him using the form below.
 Jon leads Grief and Loss retreats and Breaking Free of the Old Story retreats in western Massachusetts, in upstate New York and in California.
 Jon is a psychotherapist, energy healer and meditation teacher.
 He has a private practice in New York City and Northampton, Massachusetts.
 For those who cannot attend a retreat, he offers grief counseling via the telephone and Skype.

 Return from Handling Grief to Healing Emotions Page